Equatorial Guinea

 Republic of Equatorial Guinea ยท Middle Africa

-Equatorial Guinea is a country in Middle Africa, with Malabo as its capital, home to about 1,938,431 people.
-Below are its flag, capital, currency, calling code, ISO codes and the countries it borders.
+Equatorial Guinea is a country in Middle Africa, with Ciudad de la Paz as its capital, home to about 1,938,431 people.
+Equatorial Guinea shares land borders with 2 countries, listed below alongside its flag, currency, calling code and ISO codes.

 Bordering countries